nats-io/nats-site/content/blog/nats-good-gotchas-awesome-features.md

 categories = ["Community", "Engineering"] date = "2017-07-01"
-tags = ["nats", "guest post", "storageos"] title = "Guest Post: NATS: the good, gotchas and some awesome features" author = "Karolis Rusenas"
+tags = ["nats", "guest post", "storageos"] title = "Guest Post: StorageOS on how and why they use NATS in their storage platform" author = "Karolis Rusenas"
 +++